pubnub/pubnub-mcp-server/resources/sdk_docs/java_message-actions.md

 ```

 Parameters:
-- channel — Type: String.
-Channel name to remove the message action from.
+- channel (String): Channel to remove the action from.
-- messageTimetoken — Type: Long.
-Timetoken of the target message.
+- messageTimetoken (Long): Timetoken of the target message.
-- actionTimetoken — Type: Long.
-Timetoken of the message action to remove.
+- actionTimetoken (Long): Timetoken of the action to remove.
-- async — Type: Consumer<Result>.
-Callback of type PNRemoveMessageActionResult.
+- async (Consumer<Result>): Callback of type PNRemoveMessageActionResult.

 ### Sample code[​](#sample-code-1)
 ```